creikey/codex-test/README.md

 * **Wind patterns** – blue circles visualize areas of stronger wind.
 * **Thermal view** – click the *Toggle Thermal View* button to apply a heat-map style filter to the map.
+* **Bitcoin block location** – shows the latest block height with a marker.
+When network access is unavailable, a placeholder is used.

 ## Roadmap